srpouyet/exactonline-api-ruby-client/README.md

 You have to have an Exact Online account and an app setup to connect with.

 You have to set a few variables to make a connection possible.
 I'd suggest using environment variables set with [dotenv](https://github.com/bkeepers/dotenv) for that.
-(You can of course hardcode them, but that is not very secure :-) )

 Then configure Elmas like this